 El Greco adds one more turn—not surprisingly, with surpassing skill.
 If Mannerism comes late to the party, this guy comes late to Mannerism, decades late, and starts to copy the revelers.
 At the end of a century, he turns back to the originality and intensity of the first generation.
 At the same time, he points to a revolution ready to happen—the personal immediacy of the Baroque.
 In one account, Rembrandt himself claimed that only anatomy, rather than correct perspective, matters in the end.
 Like El Greco, the Baroque was to reflect the growth of science in its increasing separation between the physical and the spiritual.

 In a final version of The Purification, the scene moves almost entirely indoors, before an altar.
 On the side of the fallen, the relief of Adam and Eve gives way to a statue of a naked male.
 In a Temple turned to ill uses, he recalls pagan times.
 Yet he also echoes the Renaissance ideals of ancient statuary, if only to turn against those, too.
 The statue reaches out from its niche, as if alive.
-He might almost be reaching out, right toward the viewer, as in the dramas of Caravaggio and Orazio and Artemisia Gentileschi to come, the birth of the Baroque.
+He might almost be reaching out, right toward the viewer, as in the dramas of Caravaggio with his late paintings and Orazio and Artemisia Gentileschi to come, the birth of the Baroque.

 Something, he seems to say, has gone wrong.
 The only still point, the shy woman at the far right, is far too familiar and far too out of reach.
 Amid all the multimedia noise, not even the savior notices it all.
 One may never attain that still moment, even if an artist's style has stood still for forty years.
 The more visionary he came, the more he clung to his vision—and yet the most distant it seems.